Skip to content

 Lofoten in Clouds Pt.
 I

-The Lofoten islands are situated far north at the arctic circle in Norway.
-Actually the name of the archipelago means foot of a lynx in norse and derives from the fractured geography of the islands, which looks somewhat like the limb of an animal.
-Historically the islands were known for cod fishing.
-Additionally to local fishermen thousands of men from the main land used to come to these islands in winter for a good catch.
-They lived in typical red fishermen houses close to the rough sea.
+The Lofoten islands are situated far north of the Arctic Circle in Norway.
+Actually, the name of the archipelago means foot of a lynx in Norse and derives from the fractured geography of the islands, which looks somewhat like the limb of an animal.
+Historically, the islands were known for cod fishing.
+Additionally, local fishermen and thousands of men from the mainland used to come to these islands in winter for a good catch.
+They lived in typical red fishermen’s houses close to the rough sea.
 (Continuation in part II)

 test